Does Lipitor Cause Diabetes in Women?

 Even after variables like age and weight were taken into account, women taking statins were “almost 50% more likely to report developing type 2 diabetes than women who did not“, the site reported.

 By the end of the study, 10,242 women reported developing diabetes during this time frame.
 Compared to the control group, this represented a nearly 50% increase in risk.

-Statins and Diabetes
+Statins and Diabetes Risk

-This important diabetes study followed previous work by researchers trying to determine the effects of statins as a class on diabetes risk.
-These researchers analyzed 13 trials that studied 5 different statins, and concluded that, generally, statin therapy was linked to an increased risk for diabetes.
+The University of Massachusetts diabetes study followed previous work by researchers trying to determine the effects of statins as a class on diabetes risk.
+Those researchers analyzed 13 trials that studied 5 different statins, and included 91,140 participants.

 Diabetes is a difficult, lifelong disease that requires daily monitoring and treatment—it is possible that some women would have chosen not to take Lipitor if they had known about this potential risk.